bishopcais/transcript-worker/README.md

 the system is listening to them.
 The second topic is the final transcription returned by the service and should be taken as what the user said to the system.

-with the following message structure:
+Both of these topics have the following message structure:
 ```json
 {
   "worker_id": "transcript-worker",